 How Much Does Acorns Cost?

-- Acorns Family ($5/mo): Everything in Personal (Invest, Later and Spend), plus Acorns Early.
-This allows you to open a custodial account for your child and begin investing for them as a minor.
+- Plus Acorns Early, a feature that allows you to open a custodial account for your child and begin investing for them as a minor.

 What We Like About Acorns

 Where the service shines is through the ability to save and invest mindlessly with automatic saving.
 What makes this great is it adds more fuel to your savings fire without even thinking about it.